Battle of Mycale: Prelude

 The Persians took away the armor and weapons of the Samians in their army, finding them unreliable.
-Furthermore, they sent the Milesians to their rear to guard the mountain passes of Mycale, suspecting the Milesians of wanting to defect.
-Hignett argues the Persian distrust of the Milesians was invented later, and notes that the Milesians were actually guarding the lines of communication and the mountain passes the Persians could use to retreat.
+Furthermore, they sent the Milesians to their rear to guard the mountain passes of Mycale, suspecting the Milesians wanted to defect.
+Hignett argues the Persian distrust of the Milesians was invented later, and notes the Milesians were actually guarding the lines of communication and the mountain passes the Persians could use to retreat.
 To the south of these passes, on the beaches on the route from Samos, the Persians moored their fleet behind the cover of rocks, and built abatis (field fortifications) with the wood they had cut recently.
-They put up stakes (skolopes) on the ramparts, and as a result, the place where they had camped became known as Skolopoeis by Herodotus' time.
+They put up stakes (skolopes) on the ramparts, and as a result, the place where they camped became known as Skolopoeis by Herodotus' time.
 With their preparations in place, the Persians decided to defend their position, primarily expecting a siege.

 The camp was located near the Gaison river.
-German archaeologist Theodor Wiegand had suggested Domatia (modern day Doğanbey, Söke) as the site for the camp; while German classicist Johannes Kromayer had proposed a site near the modern village of Ak Bogaz.
-Shepherd proposes the village of Atburgazı as the site for the Persian camp and the battlefield.
+German archaeologist Theodor Wiegand suggested Domatia (modern day Doğanbey, Söke) as the site for the camp; while German classicist Johannes Kromayer proposed a site near the modern village of Ak Bogaz.
+Shepherd proposes the village of Atburgazı as the site for the Persian camp and battlefield.
 Historian Jan Zacharias van Rookhuijzen suggests Güllübahçe, Söke, the modern site of the ancient city of New Priene, as another potential location for the battlefield of Mycale.
-German philologist Dietram Müller had suggested a location between Atburgazı and Yuvaca, Söke as the site for the battlefield.
+German philologist Dietram Müller suggested a location between Atburgazı and Yuvaca, Söke as the site for the battlefield.

 The Greeks encamped at Kalamoi (the Reeds), adjacent to the Heraion of Samos and around 5 km from the city.
-Their opponent was inactive, and thus they were planning to not fight a battle, and instead attack the Persian communications center at the Hellespont.
-However, they decided to attack their opponent and his fleet, and moved towards Mycale, around 1 mi from Samos by the naval route.
+Their opponent was inactive, and thus they were planning to not fight a battle and instead attack the Persian communications center at the Hellespont.
+However, they decided to attack their opponent and their fleet, and moved towards Mycale, around 1 mi from Samos by the naval route.
 Hignett argues this decision indicated the Greeks were sure they could fight a decisive battle.
 The Greeks prepared for a naval battle in case the Persians decided to fight at sea, but they had resolved to confront the Persian land army in case there was no naval battle.
 The Greek fleet moved towards the shore and called on the Ionians to revolt.
-The Greeks then sailed farther and their soldiers landed in a location beyond the line of sight of their opponents.
+The Greeks then sailed further and their soldiers landed in a location beyond the line of sight of their opponents.
 Shepherd estimates this location was 3000 - 4,000 m inside the bay and to the immediate west of the city of Priene.
 Herodotus reports that when the Greeks approached the Persian camp, rumor spread among them of a Greek victory at Plataea earlier on in the day.
 (Note: Diodorus' account had a gap of one day between the Greek landing and the battle, Herodotus had the battle commencing on the same day after the Greek landing.
-Historian Richard Evans argues that the logistical requirements of the Greek landing could mean Diodorus' account was more accurate on this point.)
+Historian Richard Evans argues the logistical requirements of the Greek landing imply Diodorus' account was more accurate on this point.)